chickenanarchy/sd_image_gallery/README.md

 - Re-run the indexer to pick up new or modified files; unchanged entries are skipped.
 - DB auto-migrates new columns; FTS5 triggers maintain search index.
 - Integrity check + self-repair attempt before indexing.
+ - You can run a manual integrity check and repair anytime via menu option 2.

 ## Configuration
 - Allowed file-operation roots: `ALLOWED_ROOTS` in `webui/main.py`.